TheSmartnik/underfinedmethod/source/posts/ruby-memory-profiling-in-practice.html.markdown

 ---

-title: Newcomers guide to profiling memory in Ruby
+title: Ruby Memory Profiling in Practice
 desc: A recent task at work insipired me to write a guide I was trying to find for a long time.
 date: 2018-08-19 14:09 UTC
 tags: